 - Salt and freshly ground pepper

-- 1 Tbsp cooking oil
+- 1 Tablespoon cooking oil

-- 1 Tbsp cooking oil
+- 1 Tablespoon cooking oil

-- 1 medium shallot finely chopped
+- 1/4 cup onion, finely chopped

-- 1 garlic clove finely chopped
+- 1 clove garlic, finely chopped

-- 1/4 cup prepared green curry paste
+- 1/4 cup Thai green curry paste

-- 1 tsp finely grated lime zest
+- 1 teaspoon lime zest

-- 1 Tbsp brown sugar
+- 1 Tablespoon light brown sugar

-- 1 Tbsp fresh lime juice
+- 1 Tablespoon lime juice

-- Fresh cilantro leaves chopped
+- Fresh cilantro leaves, chopped

-- Unsalted roasted pumpkin seeds (pepitas)
+- Unsalted roasted pumpkin seeds, roasted pumpkin seeds (pepitas) optional

-Marinade the Pork: Combine the soy sauce, lime juice, maple syrup and sesame oil in a large resealable plastic bag.
+- Marinade the Pork: Combine the soy sauce, lime juice, maple syrup and sesame oil in a large resealable plastic bag.
 Add the prepared tenderloin.
 Close bag, pressing out the air.
 Flip a few times to coat the pork in the marinade.
 Place in the refrigerator and let marinade 2-8 hours.
 When ready to cook, remove tenderloin from marinade and discard marinade.
 Season lightly with salt and freshly ground pepper.

-Cook the Pork: Preheat oven to 375°F. Heat oil in a large ovenproof skillet over medium-high heat.
+- Cook the Pork: Preheat oven to 375°F. Heat oil in a large ovenproof skillet over medium-high heat.
 Sear tenderloin in hot oil, turning as needed, until browned on all sides, about 5 minutes.
 Transfer skillet to oven and roast until an instant-read thermometer inserted into the thickest part of tenderloin registers 135 - 140F, 10-15 minutes.
 Transfer pork to a cutting board and let rest at 5 minutes before slicing.

 - To Serve: Slice pork in to 1/4-inch slices and arrange on a a deep serving platter.
 Spoon warm sauce overtop.
 Garnish with chopped cilantro and pumpkin seeds.
 Serve with rice, if desired.